Previous Page Next Page

 9330 Exploitation (EXPL)

-Exploitation is the illegal or improper use of a child or of the resources of a child for monetary or personal benefit, profit, or gain by an employee, volunteer, or other individual working under the auspices of a facility or program as further described by rule or policy.
+Exploitation is defined as the illegal or improper use of a child or of the resources of a child for monetary or personal benefit, profit, or gain by an employee, volunteer, or other person working under the auspices of a facility or program, as further described by rule or policy.

 9331 Labor (LBTR) and Sex Trafficking (SXTR) in RCCI Reports